Audio analysis for industrial maintenance

 You will then be taken to the Dataset view.

 If you are using our ready-made spectrograms, click the Import free datasets option and look for the Industrial machinery operating conditions dataset.

 Otherwise, click Upload file to upload model_data.zip file made using the Colab notebook.

 Set binary encoding

-Binary encoding with the positive class as true should be the default setting but you can check by clicking the spanner icon next to the Abnormal feature to change the settings.
+Binary encoding with the positive class as true should be the default setting, but you can check by clicking the wrench icon next to the Abnormal feature to change the settings.

 You are now ready to begin building the model.
-Click on Save version, then Use in new experiment.
+Click Use in new experiment.